SAP/cloud-sdk/CONTRIBUTING.md

 - Provide links whenever you mention 3rd party resources.
 - Build upon already available content and use it for reference.
 - Write incrementally.
-- Use a spell checker at all times.
+- Use a spell-checker at all times.

 ## Contributing as a team member